-The undergraduate programs and the graduate entry program use Orem's Self-Care Deficit Nursing Theory as the predominant nursing theory to guide course development and nursing practice.
+The graduate entry program use Orem's Self-Care Deficit Nursing Theory as the predominant nursing theory to guide course development and nursing practice.
 The advanced practice graduate programs use multiple nursing theories for synthesis of knowledge for application in practice, education and research.